carpentries-incubator/machine-learning-librarians-archivists/_episodes/02-AI-ML-concepts.md

 ## The two tasks of machine learning

-There are two primary tasks in Machine Learning: prediction and classification.
+The primary task of Machine Learning is prediction.

-Prediction is generally reserved for numerical data: how much will temperature control in the archive cost if we have a hot summer? how many days will library borrowers keep books for?
+A prediction may be a numerical value: how much will temperature control in the archive cost if we have a hot summer? how many days will library borrowers keep books for?
-Classification is about categorising or labelling data: which paintings are of animals/architecture/people? which documents should be classified as sensitive?
+Or it may be a classification or label: which paintings are of animals/architecture/people? which documents should be classified as sensitive?

+# Note
+>
+> Predicting a numerical value is known as Regression.
+The term Regression was coined by Francis Galton in the 19th century to describe a biological phenomenon.
+The phenomenon was that the heights of descendants of tall ancestors tend to regress down towards a normal average (a phenomenon also known as regression toward the mean). ([Regression Analysis](https://en.wikipedia.org/wiki/Regression_analysis#:~:text=The%20term%20%22regression%22%20was%20coined,as%20regression%20toward%20the%20mean)).
+{: .callout}

 Imagine you want to go on holiday next month.
 Imagine!
 You would like to know what the temperature will be on a small island that has no weather information.
 To do this you find the following information about other countries around the world: latitude, longitude, month, average temperature.
 Now you can use a machine learning technique called Regression to predict the temperature at your potential destination using its lat/lon and the month.
 This is a prediction task.